Pesto like olive pate and hummus is so easy to make in your own kitchen.

 So don't keep them for more than three days.

 Can I be honest?
 Yes, I too think a plain salad can be very dull.
 We eat it very often under compulsion.
 Add homemade bread, hummus and homemade pesto, drizzle it with olive oil and lemon juice and I promise you, you have have the most delicious meal.
-Here, I've thrown in half an egg for extra protein.
+Here, I've thrown in half an egg for extra protein, and the choline.

 I've just counted my ten colours for the day that I need to ensure that the big cancer doesn't strike here.
 You don't believe me?
 Can you see the parsley, avocado, sweet pepper, cherry guava jelly, chives, two kinds of lettuce, baby spinach, sweet basil and fresh coriander?